-Rehabilitators may not charge fees for their services, but they will gratefully accept donations to help defray their costs.
+Rehabilitators may not charge fees for their services, but will gratefully accept donations to help defray their costs.
 Only people who are licensed rehabilitators, or veterinarians who occasionally treat wildlife on an emergency basis, may legally care for wildlife.

 Finding a Sick or Injured Animal

-Finding Your Animals or Birds
+Finding Young Animals or Birds

-Leave the area immediately.
+Leave the area immediately!

 If you find a bird and have already handled it, place the bird back in the nest or in a tree or shrub close by.
-Birds lack a sense of smell, and will not reject a youngster placed back in the nest.
+Birds lack a sense of smell, and will not reject a youngster that is placed back in the nest.
 Many backyard birds frequently outgrow their nest and leave days before they can fly.
 The parent birds will continue to care for their young, even away from the nest, so do not pick up the fledglings.
 To protect the young birds, keep cats and dogs away and/or move the chick to the nearest shrub or natural cover.
 Then leave the area and allow the parent birds to respond to the food-begging calls of their young.

 Never pick up a deer fawn.
 White-tailed deer fawns use their spotted coats as camouflage and remain motionless to avoid detection from potential predators, including humans.
 If you see a fawn curled up at the edge of a path or field, leave the area immediately and do not return.
 Your presence will prevent the doe from returning to her fawn for periodic nursing.
 Wildlife rehabilitators are not authorized to accept deer fawn.